bswck/netcast_old/README.md

 connected with parsing and building data packets came up to my mind when I had been programming the TCP/UDP network protocol for the multiplayer game named _Jazz Jackrabbit 2_.

-## Contributing
-No CoC, no CI; but I will be very pleased if someone wants to help me in developing this library.
-I have less and less time but a lot of further ideas and openness to cooperation. ~bswck